robtaylor/VACASK/README.md

 # Installation from pre-built packages
 [Pre-built packages](https://codeberg.org/arpadbuermen/VACASK/releases) for Linux (based on the stable version of Debian) and Windows are available.
 The OpenVAF compiler is included in all binary packages.
 Linux users can choose between a .tgz archive and a .deb package.
 The Windows package is a .zip file that you can unpack wherever you want.
 It is recommended to add the `bin` directory to the system path.

+A new verion of VACASK is released every now and then.
+Between releases [(not quite) nightly builds](https://fides.fe.uni-lj.si/vacask/download/) are released.
+These are great if you want try VACASK with latest bugfixes.

 # Getting started
 There are some examples available in the [`demo`](demo) directory.
 You can try the simulation of a Miller OTA by running
 ```